Impact and risk#

 Note

-In the context of disaster risk, probability refers to the frequency of occurrence or the return period of impacts associated with hazardous events.
+In the context of disaster risk, probability refers to the frequency of occurrence, or return period of impacts associated with an hazard event of given intensity.

 Probabilistic risk is the chance of something adverse (impact) occurring.
 This method assesses the likelihood of an event(s) and it contains the idea of uncertainty because it incorporates the variability between frequent, low impact events and rare, high impact events.